silnrsi/FDBP/en-US/User_Interface_Strings.md

 For behaviors defined by a standard such as OpenType, suitable text for UI strings can easily obtained from the standard itself.

 But what to do for that last category &mdash; features whose behavior is defined entirely by logic within the font?
 The answer is that the _font itself must provide the text_.
-The font vendor should, therefore, ensure that their fonts contain all needed UI strings.
+Font vendors should, therefore, ensure that their fonts contain all needed UI strings.

 ### Coordinating OpenType and Graphite

-For fonts that contain both Graphite and OpenType logic, it is usually the case that many of the features are have the same purpose and result in both technologies.
+For fonts that contain both Graphite and OpenType logic, it is usually the case that many of the features have the same purpose and result in both technologies.
 For such features it is best practice if the human readable strings are the same for corresponding Graphite and OpenType features.
 So for example, don’t call the feature *Literacy Alternates* in Graphite and *Literacy alternates* in OpenType.

 Not only does using the same UI strings make sense from the point of view of the user experience, it also makes the font smaller since one copy of each UI string can be shared by both Graphite and OpenType.